 Ordered dynamic tables

-This section reviews the structure of ordered dynamic tables and describes the actions that can be performed with this type of table.
+This section reviews the structure of ordered dynamic tables and describes the operations that can be performed on them.

 Data model